openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

 Bayesian calibration
 ~~~~~~~~~~~~~~~~~~~~

-The bayesian calibration framework is based on two hypotheses.
+The Bayesian calibration framework is based on two hypotheses.
 The first hypothesis is that the parameter :math:`\vect{\theta}` has
 a known distribution, called the *prior* distribution, and denoted by :math:`p(\vect{\theta})`.
 The second hypothesis is that the output observations :math:`(\vect{y}^1, \ldots, \vect{y}^n)`